 The Notes will be unsecured and unsubordinated obligations of the Issuer.
 Upon issue, the Guarantors will unconditionally guarantee, on a senior, unsecured and joint and several basis, the due and punctual payment (and not collectability) of the principal of and interest on the Notes (and the payment of additional amounts described below in "- Payment of Additional Amounts") when and as the same shall become due and payable, whether at stated maturity, by declaration of acceleration, call for redemption or otherwise.
 The obligations of a Guarantor are limited to the maximum amount that will result in its obligations under the relevant Guarantee not constituting a fraudulent conveyance or fraudulent transfer under applicable law.
-Each Guarantee will be an unsecured and unsubordinated obligation of the relevant Guarantor except that any liability of GIAG and Glencore Schweiz with respect to any obligations of the Company under any Guarantee is limited as described below.
+Each Guarantee will be an unsecured and unsubordinated obligation of the relevant Guarantor and will rank pari passu in right of payment with other unsecured and unsubordinated indebtedness of such Guarantor except that any liability of GIAG and Glencore Schweiz with respect to any obligations of the Company under any Guarantee is limited as described below.